 Cards are first mentioned in Spain in 1371, described in detail in Switzerland in 1377, and by 1380 reliably reported from places as far apart as Florence, Basle, Regensburg, Brabant, Paris, and Barcelona.
 References are also claimed for earlier dates, but these are relatively sparse and do not withstand scrutiny.
 [David Parlett, "A History of Card Games"]

-early 13c., "white, pale, colorless," from Old French blanc "white, shining," from Frankish *blank "white, gleaming," or some other Germanic source (compare Old Norse blakkr, Old English blanca "white horse;" Old High German blanc, blanch; German blank "shining, bright"), from Proto-Germanic *blangkaz "to shine, dazzle," extended form of PIE root *bhel- (1) "to shine, flash, burn," also "shining white."
+early 13c., "white, pale, colorless," from Old French blanc "white, shining," from Frankish *blank "white, gleaming," or some other Germanic source (compare Old Norse blakkr, Old English blanca "white horse;" Old High German blanc, blanch; German blank "shining, bright").
+This is reconstructed to be from Proto-Germanic *blangkaz "to shine, dazzle," an extended form of PIE root *bhel- (1) "to shine, flash, burn," also "shining white."

-Meaning "having empty spaces" evolved c.
+The meaning "having empty spaces" is attested from c.
 1400.
-Sense of "void of expression" (a blank look) is from 1550s.
+The sense of "void of expression" (a blank look) is from 1550s.
 Spanish blanco, Italian bianco are said to be from Germanic.
 Related: Blankly, blankness.

 c.
 1300, in chess, "a call noting one's move has placed his opponent's king (or another major piece) in immediate peril," from Old French eschequier "a check at chess" (also "chess board, chess set"), from eschec "the game of chess; chessboard; check; checkmate," from Vulgar Latin *scaccus, from Arabic shah, from Persian shah "king," the principal piece in a chess game (see shah; also compare checkmate (n.)).
 Also c.
 1300 in a generalized sense, "harmful incident or event, hostile environment."